 Students participating in athletics for the first time are required to have a physical examination.
 Parents must sign a waiver annually which will be kept on file in the office.
 A participation fee is charged to students involved in extracurricular activities.
-The waiver and fee must be on file in the office before a student can participate; (school does not provide insurance).
+The waiver and fee must be on file in the office before a student can participate in practice or games; (BMS does not provide insurance).